m3huul/DSA_Practice/Notes/CS50/1 - Rough Notes/Internet.md

 - example.com - This is the domain name.
 - com - This is the **TLD (Top Level Domain)**

-Each computer has a way to refer to its own IP address
+Each computer has a way to refer to its own IP address which can be done either by:
+- localhost
+- 127.0.0.1